Building Wealth Through Real Estate

 Today’s home buyers have a multitude of mortgage options and choices.

-There are mortgage loans available for buyers who plan to make low down payments on a home, or no down payment at all; and, there are loans for buyers who plan to make downpayments of twenty percent or more.
+There are mortgage loans available for buyers who plan to make low down payments on a home, ; and, there are loans for buyers who plan to make downpayments of twenty percent or more.

 However, down payments converts to home equity at the point of purchase, so be sure to make a plan for your finances.